 We conducted our audits in accordance with the standards of the PCAOB.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement, whether due to error or fraud.
-The Plan is not required to have, nor were we engaged to perform, and audit of its internal control over financial reporting.
-As part of our audits we are required to obtain an understanding of internal control over financial reporting but not for the purpose of expressing an opinion on the effectiveness of the Plan's internal control over financial reporting.
+The Plan is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
+As part of our audits we are required to obtain an understanding of internal control over financial reporting an opinion on the effectiveness of the Plan's internal control over financial reporting.
 Accordingly, we express no such opinion.